Improving appraisal: considering the evidence

 The evidence that you collect for your appraisal should grow organically out of your practice in your educational setting and your reflection on that practice.
 Done well, it will support your professional growth, the improvement of outcomes for your students and provide assurance of accountability for your school, kura or ECE.

-For support improving your appraisal reach out to Diane and the team today
+For support improving your appraisal reach out to Micheal and the team today

 Other articles you might like